Spinoza’s Theory of Attributes

 2P7 and its scholium can be understood in very different ways.
 In what follows three types of interpretive directions are described.
 This is not meant to be exhaustive by any means, but it will provide a sense of the kinds of options that have been offered by commentators.
 Let us begin with the simplest option first.
 If one holds that there are only two attributes, Thought and Extension, the metaphysical structure of 2P7 and its scholium is quite straightforward.
 Every mode under the attribute of Thought is associated with a mode in Extension, and vice versa and the relations between modes in one attribute are mirrored in the other.
 Those that hold this kind of view must, of course, provide a convincing argument to the effect that there are only two attributes.

 However, if one takes there to be more than two attributes, the structure gets quite a bit more complex.
 One option that has been advanced is that Thought is a special attribute and encompasses ideas of all the modes in all the other attributes (Cf. for example Curley, 1969, 146; and more recently, Melamed, 2009, Chapters 1–2).
-Thought turns out to be “special” in this kind of interpretation because there are many more modes (ideas) in Thought than there are under any other attribute.
+Thought turns out to be “special” in this kind of interpretation because there are many more modes (ideas) or facets of modes in Thought than there are under any other attribute.
 Another way of expressing this is by saying that 2P7 is not a biconditional.
 The requirement of an associated mode goes only in one direction from any mode in any attribute to a mode in Thought.
 The burden on this type of view is that it must account for the favoring of Thought over the other attributes, and perhaps also for the relation between all the non-Thought modes in the other attributes.

 Another option (or class of options) that is available is to claim that attributes come in pairs: an object-like attribute coupled with a thought-like attribute (Curley entertains this option as well; Curley, 1969, 146).
-Under this type of interpretation we would get Thought and Extension following the structure of the first alternative, that is, each idea in Thought is associated with (one and same as) a mode in Extension.
+Under this type of interpretation we would get Thought and Extension following the structure of the first alternative, that is, each idea in Thought is associated with (one and the same) a mode in Extension.
 Taking there to be more than just two attributes, we also get Thoughtx coupled with Extensionx in which each ideax is one and the same as bodyx under Extensionx, and Thoughty coupled with Extensiony, and so on.
 Letter 66 provides some support for this view.
 This kind of account has to be supplemented, of course, with an account of the relations among these Thought-like / Extension-like pairs of attributes.

-As was mentioned earlier, Spinoza identifies God, or the infinite substance with the attributes (1P4, 1P19 and 1P20Cor.).
-The nature of this identification is also affected by one's interpretative stance regarding the attributes.
+As mentioned earlier, Spinoza identifies God, or the infinite substance with the attributes (1P4, 1P19 and 1P20Cor.).
+The nature of this identification is also affected by one’s interpretative stance regarding the attributes.
 The traditional subjectivist view, since it claims that the attributes are a projection of the finite mind onto the substance, cannot hold this identification to be strict.
 Objectivist views, which stress the distinctness of attributes, also cannot accept these claims literally (E.g., Bennett, 1984, 64; Curley, 1988, 13; Gueroult, 1968, 50).
 The reason for this is as follows: if the substance is strictly identical to any one of its attributes, then attributes will be identical to each other (by transitivity), and therefore no longer distinct, as Spinoza claims.
 Different objectivist interpretations address this issue differently.
 Curley, for example, holds that the identity is not one that holds between any given attribute and the substance, but rather between the totality of the attributes and the substance (Curley, 1988, 30).
 Bennett, on the other hand, believes Spinoza is simply overstating the case (Bennett, 1984, 64).

 This identity can be understood strictly if the distinction between the attributes and the substance is taken to be only rationally distinct, that is identical in reality, and at the same time taking the distinction between attributes to be only epistemological and not ontological.